infogeo54/CartoGIS54-file-API/README.md

             - someImageOfLayer2.png
             - anotherImageOfLayer2.gif

----

 ## Routes
 The following tables shows the different routes you can use, how to forge the request body and the type of response you will get

+### :rotating_light: Errors
-:rotating_light: In case of a bad request or an internal error, a error message in JSON will be send instead of the normal response.
+ In case of a bad request or an internal error, a error message in JSON will be send instead of the normal response.

 ### Test
 | Routes | Request body | Response